-- any potential learning, physical, visual, regulatory, and social-emotional needs that require specific conditions and supports are identified;32 - all assessments of such needs are culturally unbiased;33 - every adult has access to research-informed strategies and tools to address each child's demonstrated needs, including, for example, strategies for improving socio-emotional skills such as emotional understanding and techniques for helping children develop executive function skills such as planning;34 - children with significant needs receive coordinated, intensive supports and services that include continued collaboration among teachers, interventionists, family, and others whose expertise is relevant (e.g., special education teacher, school psychologist, school nurse, social worker);35 and all adults intentionally work to: - identify child behaviors that may impede literacy learning and the conditions that prompt and reinforce those behaviors; - modify learning environments to decrease problem behaviors; - teach and reinforce new skills to increase appropriate behavior and preserve a positive learning environment; - draw on relationships with professional colleagues and children's families for continued guidance and support; and - assess whether school-wide behavior problems warrant adopting school-wide strategies or programs and, if so, implement ones shown to reduce negative behaviors and foster positive interactions,36 with particular attention to strategies or programs that have been shown to have positive impacts on literacy development.37
+- any potential learning, physical, visual, regulatory, mental health, and social-emotional needs that require specific conditions and supports are identified;42 - assessments, interventions, and initiatives align with family and community values, culture, and history and attend to student strengths, assets, and funds of knowledge;43 - every adult has access to research-supported strategies and tools to support culturally responsive, whole-child development for each child, including, for example, strategies for improving socio-emotional skills such as emotional understanding and techniques for helping children develop executive function skills such as planning;44 - children receive coordinated, intensive supports and services that include continued collaboration among teachers, interventionists, family, and others whose expertise is relevant (e.g., special education teacher, school psychologist, school nurse, social worker);45 and

-7. Adequate, high-quality instructional resources are well maintained and utilized.
+- all adults intentionally work to: - □ identify systems and conditions that may hinder or support learning for each child; - modify learning environments to recognize and respond to children's individual, developmental, and cultural needs; - □ foster collaborative relationships with professional colleagues and children's families; and - assess whether school-wide patterns in learning and/ or behavior warrant adopting strategies or programs and, if so, implement ones that are caring, studentcentered, and equity-oriented and that have been shown to positively impact both academic and socio-emotional learning.46 - 7.
+Adequate, high-quality instructional resources are well maintained and utilized in ways that align with the Essential Instructional Practices for Literacy and Mathematics.